Skip to Main Site Navigation Skip to Content Skip to Footer

 • Student Government Association (SGA) representative

-• The Personnel Policies Committee develops, reviews, and revises University policies and procedures pertaining to 1) the evaluation of faculty for renewal, promotion, and tenure; 2) professional assessment; and 3) sabbatic leave.
+• The Personnel Policies Committee, in consultation with ECSU-AAUP, develops, reviews, and revises University policies and procedures pertaining to 1) the evaluation of faculty for renewal, promotion, and tenure; 2) professional assessment; 3) sabbatic leave and 4) resources and other workplace issues affecting those covered by the AAUP bargaining unit.
 The Committee reviews departmental procedures for evaluation and assessment of all employees covered by the CSU-AAUP Collective Bargaining Agreement to make them as consistent and fair as possible and aids in developing guidelines for departments to use in their deliberations on renewal, promotion and tenure, including definitions of equivalencies.
-The committee has eight members: seven full-time faculty elected by the University Senate and the chief human resources officer (or designee, non-voting): at least two full-time Instructional Faculty from A&S and at least two full-time Instructional Faculty from ED&PS; one full-time Instructional faculty member from Librarians, Counselors, Coaches, or Athletic Trainers; not more than one faculty member can be from the Administrative faculty.
+The committee has six members: five full-time faculty elected by the University Senate and the chief human resources officer (or designee, non-voting): at least one full-time Instructional Faculty from A&S and at least one full-time Instructional Faculty from ED&PS; one full-time Instructional faculty member from Librarians, Counselors, Coaches, or Athletic Trainers.
 Members cannot be from the same academic department.

 • Angela Walker (LIB ‘26)